tkoetting03/silicon/blog/opamp.md

 We have to consider, then, ideal variables for the opamp as to create the _perfect abstract model_ as I have discussed.
 Finding the characteristics and specifications turned out to be easier than I thought thanks to documentation from many different power semiconductor manufacturers like [Texas Instruments](https://www.ti.com.cn/cn/lit/an/slaa068b/slaa068b.pdf) and [Toshiba](https://toshiba.semicon-storage.com/us/semiconductor/knowledge/faq/linear_opamp/what-is-the-ideal-op-amp.html), along with my very own [University of Kansas](https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=http://www.ittc.ku.edu/~jstiles/412/handouts/2.1%2520The%2520ideal%2520op-amp/The%2520Ideal%2520Operational%2520Amplifier%2520lecture.pdf&ved=2ahUKEwihno_t1omLAxXgHzQIHSn5FbgQFnoECA4QAQ&usg=AOvVaw190cbAOtlScLv1mi2fzOeu).

-In order to get closer to the real silicon in my design abstraction, I shall remove the * multiplication operator and replace it with an always loop which
+In order to get closer to the real silicon in my design abstraction, I shall remove the * multiplication operator and replace it with an always loop which takes a particularly inneficient but easy to design in terms of understanding.
+Essentially working as any formulaic loop, it takes an iterative variable i, and compares it to the maximum gain outlined as a constant parameter.
+If i is less than the maximum gain, the output voltage is increased by the input voltage, and this is repeated until i reaches its threshold of eight iterations, essentially replicating multiplication through brute force addition.

 ```verilog
 module OpAmp(